 50 percent or more of the negotiable employment conditions identified on the VR1845B, Bundled Job Placement Services Plan-Part B and Status Report.

 The VR counselor will indicate on the VR1845B, Bundled Job Placement Services Plan Part B and Status Report, how Benchmark A services may be provided, either in person at or away from job site, remotely, or combination, in person and remotely.
-The method services are delivered may be updated by the counselor using the VR1845B or service authorization.
+The method services are delivered may be updated by the counselor using the VR1845B or SA.

 In-person services may be provided at or away from the job site.
 Remote services must follow VR-SFP 3.4.8 Remote Service Delivery.

-Note: For plans completed before July 2021, services must be provided as indicated on the VR1840, Job Placement Services - Referral.
+Note: For plans completed before July 2021, services must be provided as indicated on the VR5000, Referral for Provider Services or SA.

 Any request to change a Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request for Job Placement, Job Skills Training, and Supported Employment Services, before the change is implemented.
 The approved VR3472 must be maintained in the provider's customer case file.
 For more information refer to VR-SFP 3.4.11 Contracted Services Modification Request.